sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-application-authentication.md

 ### Automatic Extension of Client Registration Time-to-Live (TTL)

-The Sinch client will automatically request to extend the TTL of its registration by invoking `onRegistrationCredentialsRequired()` (just as it does on the initial start and first registration.)
+The Sinch client will automatically request to extend the TTL of its registration by invoking [SinchClientListener.onRegistrationCredentialsRequired()](reference\com\sinch\android\rtc\SinchClientListener.html#onRegistrationCredentialsRequired-com.sinch.android.rtc.SinchClient-com.sinch.android.rtc.ClientRegistration-) (just as it does on the initial start and first registration.)

 The request to extend the client registration TTL is triggered when the Sinch client is started and the expiry of TTL is detected to be _near_ in the future. _"Near in the future"_ is subject to internal implementation details, but the Sinch client will try to eagerly extend its registration and will adjust the interval according to the TTL.